The Art of Dress:

 Thro’ Lanes of ravish’d Beaus the Wonders pass,

-And Names of Toasts are Cut on conscious Glass.
+And Names of Toasts° are Cut on conscious Glass. attractive women

-Our Bumpers fill’d with gen’rous Wine go round;
+Our Bumpers° fill’d with gen’rous Wine go round; glasses

 For You, th’ Italian Worm her Silk prepares,